TomasTillmann/ElevatorSystemSimulation/README.md

 * Press Restart button to restart the simulation

 ### Request Event / Elevator Event
-* Represents current event which occurent
+* Represents current event which occured
 * Either an elevator event
     * Elevator has arrived to a floor
     * Elevator Loads / Unloads people